Yater-Wallace continues to overcome with return to Olympics on the horizon

 While still fighting minor injuries more often than not, Yater-Wallace, now 22, is relatively healthy and is set to return to the Olympics next month.

-Like most others, he'll get a final tune-up this week at X Games Aspen, where he's won two career silver medals in the superpipe (2011, 2013).
-He's won two gold medals at X Games, but both came overseas in Tignes (2013) and Oslo (2016).
+Like most others, Yater-Wallace got a final tune-up this week at X Games Aspen, where his bronze medal Friday night in ski halfpipe increased his career haul to five total medals, including two career silver medals in the superpipe (2011, 2013) and two gold medals at X Games, though both came overseas in Tignes (2013) and Oslo (2016).

 "I'm feeling good.
-It's always a special week being able to compete here in the hometown," Yater-Wallace said.
+It's always a special week being able to compete here in the hometown," Yater-Wallace said earlier this week.
 "The pressure around the entire event of the Olympics is similar to last time.
 There is definitely a lot more media and cameras on you as opposed to other years with different contests, and that kind of never goes away."

 Despite his youth and natural talent in the halfpipe, Yater-Wallace can see this being his last go in the discipline.
 He'll still be a professional skier, but he might decide to add a few new things to his portfolio after Pyeongchang.